 Students in their graduating year who intend to take part in the next Convocation must notify the Registrar's Office of their intention either through ROSI or on a confirmation of graduation form by the deadline listed in the Sessional Dates section of this Calendar.

 Degrees are conferred at university convocations, held twice annually: the Spring Convocation held in June and the Fall Convocation held in November.
 Students who have confirmed their intention to graduate will be sent an email to their UTORid account with information about their request and important dates and times in March for the June Convocation and in October for the Fall Convocation.
-A final confirmation letter will be mailed, from the Office of the Vice-President, University of Toronto, Principal, U of T Scarborough.
+A final confirmation letter will be mailed, from the Office of the Vice-President, University of Toronto, Principal, University of Toronto Scarborough.
 This letter is sent in mid to late May for June Convocation and in late October for November Convocation.
 For detailed information about Convocation, please refer to the Registration Guide and www.utsc.utoronto.ca/registrar

 To determine if you have met degree and/or program requirements, login to Degree Explorer at www.rosi.utoronto.ca.
 For more information about Degree Explorer see the Student Web Service section of this Calendar.

 The following requirements apply to all degree students who first enrol as UTSC degree students in the 2013 Summer Session or in a subsequent session.

 Note: Only programs offered by UTSC may be used to fulfill degree requirements.

 The type of Honours degree students receive is determined by the program(s) completed.
 See the program table at http://www.utsc.utoronto.ca/~registrar/calendars/calendar/Guide_to_Programs_and_Courses_Offered.html for the type of degree towards which each program leads.
 Students must monitor their own progress to degree completion.